fatih-sarioglu/fatih-sarioglu.github.io/README.md

-# fatihsarioglu.github.io
+# Fatih Sarıoğlu's Blog
-My blog for my articles and other stuff.
+### My blog for my articles and other stuff.